Skip to content

 What Sets Us Apart?

-UR Medicine is a referral center for the most complex cases, which means other hospitals in the Rochester area send their most challenging cases to us.
-These other hospitals trust us because UR Medicine leads the region in the number and scope of specialized services.
+UR Medicine is a referral center for the most complex cases, which means other hospitals in Western New York, the Finger Lakes and the surrounding region send their most challenging cases to us.

 Locations